Third-Degree (Complete) Atrioventricular Block

 Atrial Flutter and Complet Atrioventricular Block:

-AV Block should be suspected in patients with atrial flutter with marked bradycardia (less than 40 bpm) when the flutter waves (F waves) should have no demonstrable relation to the QRS complexes 3.
+Complete AV block should be suspected in patients with atrial flutter with marked bradycardia (less than 40 bpm) when the flutter waves (F waves) should have no demonstrable relation to the QRS complexes 3.

 Causes of Complete Atrioventricular Block